Fiddler: CPU-GPU Orchestration for Fast Inference of Mixture-of-Experts Models: Expert Popularity

 \section{Expert Popularity}

-Figure \ref{fig:expert} shows the heat map about the popularity of expert selection within the \mixtral model.
-Similar to Appendix \ref{sec:sparsity}, we collect the profile by running inference on random samples from the ShareGPT dataset and counting the number of tokens routed to each expert.
-The color intensity of each cell indicates the frequency of expert selection (which is equivalent to the number of tokens that activated the expert).
-The value of the most popular expert has been normalized to $1$, with the popularity of other experts expressed as a ratio relative to that.
+Figure \ref{fig:expert} displays a heat map illustrating the popularity of expert selection within the \mixtral model.
+Similar to the analysis in Appendix \ref{sec:sparsity}, this profile is generated by running inferences on random samples from the ShareGPT dataset and counting the number of tokens routed to each expert.
+The color intensity of each cell represents the frequency of expert selection, equivalent to the number of tokens that activated the expert.
+The value of the most popular expert is normalized to 1, with the popularity of other experts expressed as a ratio relative to this value.

-Across 256 experts, the average value is $0.71$, with a standard deviation of $0.08$, a 25th percentile of $0.67$, and a 75th percentile of $0.76$.
-Despite a minimum value of $0.22$, only 15 experts have values below $0.6$, and 27 experts exceed $0.8$, indicating a relatively balanced distribution.
+Among the 256 experts, the average value is $0.71$, with a standard deviation of $0.08$, a 25th percentile of $0.67$, and a 75th percentile of $0.76$.
+Although the minimum value is $0.22$, only 15 experts have values below $0.6$, and 27 experts exceed $0.8$, indicating a relatively balanced distribution.

-In Environment 1, selecting the 56 most popular experts out of 256 yields a maximum expected hit rate (the likelihood with which an expert's weight is available in the GPU memory) of $25.2$\%, compared to a minimum of $18.7$\%.
-Random selection results in an average hit rate of $56 / 256 = 21.9$\%.
-In Environment 2, with GPU memory capacity for 52 experts, the expected hit rates for the best, worst, and random selections are $23.5$\%, $17.2$\%, and $20.3$\%, respectively.
-Therefore, we can conclude that placing popular experts on the GPU could have approximately $3$ points of improvement in hit rate compared to random placement.
+In Environment 1, selecting the 56 most popular experts out of 256 yields a maximum expected hit rate (the likelihood that an expert's weight is available in the GPU memory) of $25.2\%$, compared to a minimum of $18.7\%$.
+Random selection results in an average hit rate of $56 / 256 = 21.9\%$.
+In Environment 2, with GPU memory capacity for 125 experts, the expected hit rates for the best, worst, and random selections are $53.0\%$, $44.6\%$, and $48.8\%$, respectively.
+Therefore, we can conclude that placing popular experts on the GPU could improve the hit rate by approximately 3 to 5 percentage points compared to random placement.